List of Marvel Comics characters: S: Sunstroke

 Sunstroke (Sol Brodstroke) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Steve Englehart and Al Milgrom, first appeared in West Coast Avengers #17 (February 1987).

 Sunstroke is originally a minion of Dominus, and has the ability to absorb solar energy and release it as blinding flashes of light or projections of heat.
-The Avengers stumble upon Dominus and his minions and defeat them.

-Sunstroke later battles Captain America (who is posing as Crossbones) at a weapons expo hosted by Advanced Idea Mechanics.
-Sunstroke joins Crimson Cowl's incarnation of the Masters of Evil in their bid to blackmail the world governments.
+Sunstroke has also been a member of the Masters of Evil and the Lethal Legion.

-Sunstroke later becomes a member of the Hood's crime syndicate.

-Sunstroke was among the villains who were killed by Black Ant and a restored Hank Pym and revived to join the Lethal Legion.

 Super Sabre

 Super Sabre (Martin Fletcher) is a character appearing in American comic books published by Marvel Comics.
 His first appearance was in The Uncanny X-Men #215.

 Martin Fletcher was born in Massachusetts.
 During World War II, as Super Sabre he fought against the Axis powers alongside Stonewall, Crimson Commando, and Yankee Clipper.
 Following the war, Super Sabre along with the Commando and Stonewall continued to fight crime.
 They even hoped to join the Human Torch in fighting communists, but government officials were concerned that the overenthusiastic heroes would cause a real war.
 The government requested that the trio retire, which they reluctantly did.
-Super Sabre is later killed by Aminedi, but is resurrected by Selene.
+Super Sabre is later killed by Aminedi.